Dusty has been called one of the ugliest fashion dolls ever made. While this may be unfair, it’s safe to say that she is not a “girly” doll.

 Would love you to share your Dusty, Skye and Nugget Stories and if you know the whereabouts of mysterious missing companion boy doll, Cliff…

-Dusty probably (accidently) took him out with her tennis racket.
+Dusty probably (accidentally) took poor Cliff out with her tennis racket.

 Dusty Paper Doll.